XBraid/xbraid/docs/Examples.md

          braid_GetObjective(core, &objective);

-3. Since the gradient is local to all temporal processors, we need to invoke an `MPI_Allreduce` call which sums up the local sensitivities:
+3. Gradient information is stored in the `app` structure.
+Since it is local to all temporal processors, we need to invoke an `MPI_Allreduce` call which sums up the local sensitivities:

          mygradient = app->gradient;
          MPI_Allreduce(&mygradient, &app->gradient, 1, MPI_DOUBLE, MPI_SUM, MPI_COMM_WORLD);